Insights and POTENTIAL SOLUTIONS on global events that impact America by Michael Fjetland.

 3. Will it build GOODWILL?

 These are AMERICAN values.
-They should be applied in our lives and actions globally.
-Michael's story in NEW eBook: "Better Times Ahead: April Fool?"
+They should apply in our lives and actions globally.
+Michael's story in: "Better Times Ahead: April Fool"

 Wednesday, June 6, 2012

 The RISE of Independent Voters -Bigger than GOP and Dems

 News tonight had a fascinating, and accurate I believe, report on who will decide this election: Independent Swing Voters.

 They are, for the FIRST time, the LARGEST political group in the

 U.S. Bigger than either party, Democrat or Republican.

 "Indies" are now 38%, Democrats 32% and GOP 24% (yes, the Republican group is the smallest).

 Linda Killian has written a book how the Independents are an "untapped power" in American elections and politics.
 It appears that their day in the sun has come, after decades of hyperpartisan politics that no longer makes sense.
 How can Congress argue over the deck chairs when the economy went off the cliff in late 2008?
 They did.
 And still do.
 Even a basic highway bill that both parties have supported for decades is hung up, as our bridges and roads crumble.
 (Playing politics is now more important than keeping our infrastructure competitive in a global economy).

 Independents are tired of NEGATIVE politics and the bickering.
 They hate money in politics.
 They are socially tolerant.
 They care most about the economy and deficits.
 They just want a government that makes sense.